Dividing Fractions

 Simplified Answer is 1 1/2

-The "divisor" (like 1/3 in our example) has some other consideration that you should keep in mind...
+The “divisor” has some other considerations you should keep in mind…

 Special Notes!